oonap0oo/Numworks-calculator/README.md

 Uses following modules:

 * kandinsky for drawing
-* random for colors of stars and position og background stars
+* random for colors of stars and position of background stars
 * math to calculate the spirals using cos() and sin()

 ![xmas3_screenshot.png](xmas3_screenshot.png)